Profit vs Revenue: The Difference SaaS Founders Need to Know

 Net Profit = Gross Profit − Operating Expenses − Taxes − Interest

 Operating expenses include everything beyond COGS: tools, marketing spend, contractors, your own salary if you take one.
-Net profit is the true bottom line.
+Net profit is the true bottom line and the final answer in the profit vs revenue debate.

 The SaaS P&L Path